Title

 In 1863, Werts moved to Morristown at age 17 and soon became a lawyer.
 He built a law practice over the next 16 years.
 In 1872, he married Emma Stelle.
 Werts, a Democrat, entered politics and in 1886 was elected mayor of Morristown (surpassingly since Morristown was heavily Republican).
 He was also elected to the state senate at the same time serving for five years.
 Werts moved from Morristown to Jersey City and lived in a mansion on Crescent Avenue on the present site of Lincoln High School.

 In 1895, a scandal involving corruption among many Democratic legislative was exposed.
 Though Werts was not involved, this brought an end of a quarter of a century domination of New Jersey politics by the Democratic Party.
 He was the last of seven consecutive Democratic governors.
 Leaving office after one term, Werts returned to his law practice in Jersey City.
-He would die 20 years later at age 63.
+He and his wife Emma would live at 27 Danforth Avenue in Jersey City and would die 20 years later at age 63.

 TOP of PAGE